 Everyone knows the books of Shirley Hughes, so Dixie O’Day doesn’t need too much of an introduction.
-This is a series comprised of 5 books, each dedicated to a certain adventure through which the main characters go.
-“A thrilling series of adventure stories”, as it is described on the website dedicated to Dixie.
+This is a series of adventure stories, comprised of 5 books.

-At the end of the book there is also the first chapter of the next book in the series, which means the curiosity will make you buy the next ones in the series:
+At the end of the book, there is also the first chapter of the next book in the series.
+The curiosity will make you buy the next ones in the series:

 - Dixie O’Day on his Bike